solfactTeams/solfact-sdk/README.md

-# Solfact: SOL-Based Escrow Staking Poll Voting System
+# Solfact: SOL-Based Escrow Staking Poll Voting System.

 A decentralized fact-checking protocol on Solana where users stake SOL to vote on news credibility (FACT vs HOAX).
 Built with Anchor and TypeScript, featuring an escrow-based reward distribution mechanism.